Best AI Tools for Data Analysis & Visualization (2026)

 Key capabilities:

-- Analyze data directly in Google Sheets
+• Analyze data directly in Google Sheets with natural language

-- Process over 10 million tokens (entire codebases, massive datasets)
+• Process over 1 million tokens (entire codebases, massive datasets)

-- Integrated with Google Analytics, BigQuery, Looker
+• Native integration with Google Analytics, BigQuery, and Looker

-- "Deep Think" mode for complex reasoning
+• Thinking mode for step-by-step complex reasoning

 Learn more about Gemini